Aldoril D50 Side Effects

 Note: This page contains information about the side effects of hydrochlorothiazide / methyldopa.
 Some of the dosage forms included on this document may not apply to the brand name Aldoril D50.

 Not all side effects for Aldoril D50 may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to hydrochlorothiazide / methyldopa: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking hydrochlorothiazide / methyldopa:Rare
+You should check with your doctor immediately if any of these side effects occur when taking hydrochlorothiazide / methyldopa:Rare

 - Unexplained fever shortly after starting to take this medicine

-Check with your doctor as soon as possible if any of the following side effects occur while taking hydrochlorothiazide / methyldopa:Signs and symptoms of too much potassium loss
+If any of the following side effects occur while taking hydrochlorothiazide / methyldopa, check with your doctor or nurse as soon as possible:Signs and symptoms of too much potassium loss

 - Dry mouth